 The old thread pool is gone, replaced by

 ThreadPoolExecutor.
 This means that the old

 threadpooloptions are no longer valid.
-See Configuring the scheduler on how to configure executors.
+See scheduler-config on how to configure executors.

 The trigger-specific scheduling methods have been removed entirely from the scheduler.
 Use the generic